nepixl/raid-pokemon-bot/README.md

 Create database named for your bot ID (first part of your Telegram bot token)

-Set database password to second part of your TG bot token
+Set database password to second part of your Telegram bot token

 Only allow localhost access